aantron/ocaml.org/data/planet/janestreet/what-the-interns-have-wrought-2017-edition.md

 source:
 ---

-<p>Intern season is coming to a close, and it&rsquo;s a nice time to look back
+<p>Intern season is coming to a close, and it’s a nice time to look back
-(as I&rsquo;ve done in
+(as I’ve done in
 <a href="https://blog.janestreet.com/what-the-interns-have-wrought-rpc_parallel-and-core_profiler">previous</a>
 <a href="https://blog.janestreet.com/what-the-interns-have-wrought-2016">years</a>) and review some of what
 the interns did while they were here.
 The dev intern program has grown